 Kamiyamada Onsen, Nagano

 Kameisei Ryokan (English) The cuisine page of their English-language website states that they provide vegan meal options (as well as gluten-free).
-Reserve the vegan plan here (English).
+The front page of the website links to the Happy Vegan Plan (English), which is accommodation with vegan breakfast and dinner.

 Karuizawa, Nagano